diegorribeiro/cordova-plugin-mock-location-checker/README.md

 This is a cordova plugin to check enabled\disabled GPS imitations in android settings.

+This plugin get mock location in Android api < 18 AND api >= 18, Android M Bugs Fixed.

+Plugin works in Ionic v1, v2

 ## Supported Platforms

 - Android API all versions